Table of Contents

 • Photovoltaic inverters: one meter per installation allows measuring their performance separately and detecting potential problems more easily.

-In all cases, all connections in the electrical panel must be measured by a consumption or production meter and never be connected directly behind the entry!
+In all cases, all connections in the electrical panel must be measured by a consumption or production meter and never be connected directly behind the input!

 RS485 communication bus and internet connection